Pie Crust Recipe

-I will tell you exactly how to make it, give you tips to make it super simple and fail-proof, and have a video so you can see exactly how I make it!
+I will tell you exactly how to make it, give you tips to make it super simple and fail-proof, and have a video to see exactly how I make it!
 You’ll be baking pie crusts in no time!

-Growing up, I watched my Mother and Grandmother make pie crusts as if it were the easiest thing in the world.
+Growing up, I watched my mother and grandmother make pie crusts as if they were the easiest thing in the world.
 They explained it all to me when I was older and ready to bake my own pies – and it was as easy as they made it look!
 I’m sharing that simple, fail-proof method with you in this recipe.

 This pie dough recipe makes enough for a single-crust pie.
 You can double the recipe to make enough for a double-crust pie, lattice-crust pie, or a pie with a crust bottom and a crust top.